timburr1/timburr1.github.io/_posts/2016-09-07-burning-man.md

 ---
 layout: post
 title: )'(
-excerpt: "Welcome to the vacant heart of the wild west."
+excerpt: "Burning Man 2016: Welcome to the vacant heart of the wild west."
 author: Tim
 tags: travel
 ---